Sri Lanka imposes daily power cut after Chinese plant fails again

 Sri Lanka has lost another 100 MW from a combined diesel power plant, and an extended drought has decimated hydro power's contribution to the national grid.

-In all, Sri Lanka has lost 22 percent of its capacity to meet peak demand of 1.81 gigawatts GW.L as a result of the power station failures, state-run Ceylon Electricity Board's CEB.L website www.ceb.lk/ showed.
+In all, Sri Lanka has lost 22 percent of its capacity to meet peak demand of 1.81 gigawatts (GW) as a result of the power station failures, state-run Ceylon Electricity Board's (CEB) website www.ceb.lk/ showed.

 "The only alternative to resolve the current situation is to go for power cuts," CEB said in a statement.